jonbnewman/mobx-store-provider/README.md

 Using Hooks with mobx-state-tree requires a bit of glue logic, this library provides that.

-mobx-store-provide supplies utilities for creating and supplying your React components with a mobx-state-tree store, so they can bind to and trigger actions on it.
+mobx-store-provider supplies utilities for creating and supplying your React components with a mobx-state-tree store, so they can bind to and trigger actions on it.

 ```javascript
 // app.js